Scalar curvature operator for models of loop quantum gravity on a cubical graph: Regularization of the Ricci scalar

-The derivatives appearing in \Eq{qR} are regularized by discretizing them on the rectangular lattice provided by the cubical spin network graph.
-For instance, a first derivative could be discretized according to the schematic expression
+The basic idea behind regularizing covariant derivatives of the densitized triad is to discretize them on the rectangular lattice provided by the cubical spin network graph, approximating a covariant derivative in terms of a finite difference of parallel transported flux variables located at neighboring nodes of the graph.
+For instance, a first derivative could be schematically discretized as

 where the points $x$ and $x+\epsilon$ are interpreted as two neighboring nodes of the graph.
 However, \Eq{f'} singles out the positive direction of the coordinate axis as the one which is used to perform the discretization.
-This is not a very desirable feature for our purposes, since if we are simply given a spin network state on a cubical graph, and consider a particular node $x$ and two of its neighboring nodes, there is no intrinsic way to determine which of them should be taken as the ''$x+\epsilon$'' that enters \Eq{f'}.
-In order to avoid introducing such an ambiguity, we prefer to discretize the derivatives in a way where the two possible coordinate directions are treated symmetrically.
-Thus, instead of \Eq{f'}, first derivatives will be discretized as
+For our purposes this is not a very attractive feature, since if we are simply given a spin network state defined on a cubical graph, and consider a particular node $x$ and two of its neighboring nodes, there is no intrinsic way to determine which of them should be taken as the ''$x+\epsilon$'' that enters \Eq{f'}.
+In order to avoid introducing such an ambiguity, we prefer to discretize the derivatives in a way where the positive and negative coordinate directions are treated symmetrically.
+Thus, instead of \Eq{f'}, first derivatives will be regularized according to the symmetric discretization scheme

-where $x+\epsilon$ and $x-\epsilon$ are understood as two neighboring nodes of the node $x$.
+where $x+\epsilon$ and $x-\epsilon$ are to be understood as the two nodes immediately following and preceding the node $x$ in the direction of a given background coordinate axis.
 (This is the simplest possible discretization of a first derivative that does not invoke a preferred direction of the coordinate axis -- in other words, is invariant under the substitution $\epsilon\to -\epsilon$.)

-Another issue which must be taken into account in the discretization of derivatives has to do with the $SU(2)$ gauge transformations defined by \Eq{gauge}.
-The regularization of the Ricci scalar \eqref{qR} should be carried out in such a way that a gauge invariant curvature operator is obtained as the result of the construction.
-In order to meet this requirement, some care has to be taken to regularize the derivatives of the densitized triad in an appropriate way.

-To illustrate the problem, let us examine the task of regularizing a first derivative of the triad: $\partial_aE^b_i$.
-Consider first a naive regularization of the derivative in terms of a simple difference of flux variables residing at two different nodes of the cubical graph.
-Keeping in mind \Eq{f' sym} as the template for discretizing a first derivative, and letting $v_a^-$ and $v_a^+$ denote the nodes which come before and after $v$ in the direction of the background coordinate $x^a$ (see \Fig{fig:dE}), one might propose